VelvetToroyashi/Silk/privacy.md

 Any information that is overridden also follows this rule, and the previous content is inaccessible from that point on.

+Discord Snowflakes are also used for diagnostic purposes, and help link issues with specific users or guilds.

 ## 3. How do we collect this information?

 Your discord ID is provided by Discord's [API](https://discord.dev).